jclouds/legacy-jclouds/sandbox-apis/virtualbox/README.md

 These VMs will be cloned starting from the golden template VM created before

 It will create a "numberOfVirtualMachine" in a vbox default machine folder with 'VMName_i' name, by cloning the golden template in linked mode with a bridged NIC.

+** NOTE! **
+Make sure you change your VirtualBox preferences to not auto-capture keyboard, and also set host key to none.
+Otherwise you may accidentally screw-up automated installs.